No. 1 South Carolina women extend streak, roll past Georgia - WHIZ News

+Coach Dawn Staley said Harris “is in a really good place now” as a scorer and floor leader.

+“She sees how much better we are when she is aggressive shooting the ball, attacking the basket and getting her teammates involved,” Staley said.
+“I think she’s found a happy medium with both and it’s elevated our team.”

-Destanni Henderson had 14 points for South Carolina (19-1, 7-0 Southeastern Conference).
-Boston had four of the Gamecocks’ 11 steals.
-Tyasha Harris added 13 points and seven assists.
+Aliyah Boston led South Carolina (19-1, 7-0 Southeastern Conference) with 15 points and four of the Gamecocks’ 11 steals.
+Destanni Henderson had 14 points.

 Stephanie Paul led Georgia (12-8, 3-4) with 13 points.